-And it goes without saying that the movie that I’m most anxious about right now is the adaption of my beloved To All The Boys I’ve Loved Before.
+And it goes without saying that I was THRILLED when the book to movie adaption of my beloved To All The Boys I’ve Loved Before was announced.

-I’ve been watching all the behind-the-scenes photos and interviews and I’m just crossing my fingers that it turns out as good as I hoped.
+I watched all the behind-the-scenes photos and interviews and crossed my fingers that it turned out as good as I hoped.
 And I was really delighted with the outcome!

-Sometimes I think it helps to put a little distance between reading the book and watching the movie version so you’re not so hyper-critical of any differences, but I also probably won’t be able to resist reading the whole series again before the movie comes out.
+Sometimes I think it helps to put a little distance between reading the book and watching the movie version so you’re not so hyper-critical of any differences.

 And I’m dying to know what your favorite book-to-movie adaptations are (or which ones made your inner reader die a little inside?).
 I could talk about this all day!